No Way Out (2007): Main event match

 The main event was an inter-promotional tag-team match between SmackDown!'s Batista and The Undertaker and Raw's John Cena and Shawn Michaels.
 The match started off with Cena and Batista, and Batista gained the advantage over Cena.
-Undertaker and Batista then continued to wear down Cena and Michaels before throwing them over the top rope to ringside.
-As Cena returned into the ring, he attempted to perform an FU on Batista but Undertaker interfered, allowing Batista to counter the maneuver into a Batista Bomb attempt but Cena countered after Michaels interfered.
-As Batista gave Michaels a Spinebuster, Undertaker executed a chokeslam on Cena.
-Undertaker then prepared to perform a Tombstone piledriver on Cena; Batista turned on Undertaker by performing a Spinebuster on him and exited the ring.
-Michaels performed Sweet Chin Music and Cena to execute an FU on Undertaker.
-Cena then pinned Undertaker to win the match for his team.
+The Undertaker and Batista then continued to wear down Cena and Michaels before throwing them over the top rope to ringside.
+As Cena returned into the ring, he attempted to perform an FU on Batista but The Undertaker interfered, allowing Batista to counter the maneuver into a Batista Bomb attempt but Cena countered after Michaels interfered.
+As Batista gave Michaels a Spinebuster, The Undertaker executed a chokeslam on Cena.
+The Undertaker then prepared to perform a Tombstone piledriver on Cena, but Batista turned on The Undertaker by performing a Spinebuster on him and exited the ring.
+Michaels performed Sweet Chin Music and Cena to execute an FU on The Undertaker.
+Cena then pinned The Undertaker to win the match for his team.

 Aftermath

 After No Way Out, The Undertaker continued his feud with Batista over the World Heavyweight Championship.
 At WrestleMania 23, he pinned Batista to win the title.
 Shawn Michaels, however, was unable to win the WWE Championship, as he lost to John Cena at WrestleMania 23.

 After Kane defeated King Booker at No Way Out, the two continued to feud on SmackDown! in a Money in the Bank qualifying match on February 23, 2007.
-The feud, however, ended after Booker defeated Kane to qualify for the Money in the Bank ladder match.
+The feud, however, ended after King Booker defeated Kane to qualify for the Money in the Bank ladder match.
 Kane then began a feud with The Great Khali, who came out to the ring to attack Kane after the match.
 At WrestleMania 23, however, Kane lost to Khali via pinfall.

 After No Way Out, The Hardys qualified for the Money in the Bank ladder match at WrestleMania 23 but were unsuccessful in winning the match, as Mr. Kennedy won it.
-Chris Benoit and Montel Vontavious Porter began a feud over the WWE United States Championship, and Benoit successfully defended his championship against Porter at WrestleMania 23.
-After this event, MNM's reunion ended, as Joey Mercury was released by WWE on March 26, 2007.
+Chris Benoit and Montel Vontavious Porter (MVP) began a feud over the WWE United States Championship, and Benoit successfully defended his championship against MVP at WrestleMania 23.
+After No Way Out, MNM's reunion ended, as Joey Mercury was released by WWE on March 26, 2007.
 After Bobby Lashley was disqualified at No Way Out, he was chosen to represent Donald Trump at WrestleMania 23 against Vince McMahon's representative, Umaga, in the Battle of the Billionaires: Hair vs. Hair match.
 Lashley won the match at WrestleMania and the right for Trump to shave McMahon's head.

 The 2007 No Way Out was the final brand-exclusive pay-per-view of the first brand extension, as following WrestleMania 23 in April, brand-exclusive pay-per-views were discontinued.
 It would be the final brand-exclusive pay-per-view until Backlash in 2016 when the brand split was reintroduced that year in July; in August 2011, the first brand split was dissolved.

-This was also the last No Way Out ever to be in 4:3 format until January 2008 when it went to high definition.